piersfinlayson/software-defined-retro-rom/docs/FAQ.md

 There is a more detailed explanation of the STM32 choice in [Hardware Selection](/docs/TECHNICAL-DETAILS.md#hardware-selection).

 Update 29 July 2025.
 Raspberry Pi announced 5V tolerance in the A4 stepping (version) of the RP2350.
-This makes a RP2350 version of the SDRR more feasible, but there are still issues:
+This makes a RP2350 version of the One ROM more feasible, but there are still issues:
 - The RP2350 A4 is tolerant up to 5.5V.
 However, the original chips in retro machines, and the STM32F4 are tolerant to 7V.
 Voltages about 5.5V in old machines with questionable voltage regulators re not unheard of, and could lead to a dead RP2350.
 - An external flash chip is still required, as it seems that the RP2354 (which built-in flash) is not yet 5V tolerant.
-- 5V tolerance is limited to GPIOs 0-25 (this is sufficient for SDRR).
+- 5V tolerance is limited to GPIOs 0-25 (this is sufficient for One ROM).
 - An external oscillator is still required, as are other components in addition to the STM32F4 - such as more substantial power circuitry.
 This continues makes a single sided layout challenging.
 - The RP2350 is not really hand solderable.

-If someone builds an RP2350 version of the SDRR a software port should be relatively easy!
+If someone builds an RP2350 version of the One ROM a software port should be relatively easy!

 **Q: Why are you using the STM32's internal oscillator - doesn't that make it unstable?**